The Thomas Pages homepage

 It should not be hard to understand therefore that this unchanging nature of God not only precedes but is also unavoidably the basis of all decisions of God relative to all that exists.

-However, we have a problem built into the natural process of our understanding, for humanly we may know a future event because it can be based on our own action or decision in the present.
+However, we have a problem built into the natural process of our own understanding, for humanly we may know a future event because it can be based on our own action or decision in the present.
 It is subtly deceptive to begin to think of God's behaviour within this framework of our own human experience.
 But this is not appropriate or true!

 God's knowledge of the future is not based on His decisions in the past.
 It is the reverse of this.
-In other words, God's decision in the past informs us of the certain future as He knows it!

 Sadly,